jkterry1/Flocking-Learning-Environment/readme.md

 The velocity of air caused by the vortex is defined by the Burnham-Hallock model.
 This is a velocity in the direction of air motion (tangent velocity).

 Parameters:
-- gamma_0: the strength of the vortex
+- gamma: the strength of the vortex
 - r: the distance from the center of the vortex
 - rc: the size of the "vortex core", an area with no motion at the center of the vortex.